sardus1970/JR_BLE_Gamepad/README.md

 Transmitters that lack a JR module bay can still be turned into a Bluetooth gamepad.
 The only condition is that they have to provide a usable PPM signal!

-The XK X6 is an unexpensive transmitter that was bundled with the micro-heli that you see on the photo:
+The XK X6 is an unexpensive transmitter that is bundled with the micro-heli that you see on the photo:

 <img src="data/images/X6_front.jpg" width="80%" alt="X6 front view">